Book a Pilates Reformer appointment in Wimbledon & Richmond today

 For Reformer Pilates classes in Wimbledon, the main advantage is versatility.
 It caters for different abilities, sizes, positional preferences and literally any muscle group can be targeted.

-It can be used where low impact may be preferred, for example recovering after an operation, or during the later stages of pregnancy when you can’t lie on your back anymore.
+It can be used where low impact may be preferred, for example when recovering after an operation, or during the later stages of pregnancy when you can’t lie on your back anymore.

 At its core, reformer Pilates serves a similar purpose to mat Pilates, but we can target much more specific muscle groups and the room for progression is greater.